Frequently asked questions: Digital Skills for Youth

 How is DS4Y administered?

 Innovation, Science and Economic Development Canada (ISED) launches competitions for Delivery Organizations to submit applications to help deliver the program.
-Successful Delivery Organizations recruit post-secondary graduates and connect them with meaningful digital internships within small or medium businesses, or within not-for-profit organizations.
+Successful Delivery Organizations recruit post-secondary graduates and connect them with meaningful digital internships within small/medium businesses, or within not-for-profit organizations.
 The Delivery Organizations ensure that interns gain valuable work experience and have access to training.

 What are the eligible requirements for a youth to participate in the program?

-To be eligible for DS4Y, interns must meet the following criteria at the beginning of the internship:
+To be eligible for DS4Y, interns must meet all of the following criteria at the beginning of the internship:

 - legally entitled to work in Canada (i.e. Canadian citizen, permanent Resident or person who has been granted refugee status); and,

-- self-assess as underemployed, meaning they are employed below their level of education, outside their field of study, or hold part-time employment.
+- self-assess as underemployed, meaning they are employed below their level of education, outside their field of study, hold part-time employment, or unemployed.

 What is the value of the internship?